 After the boot process, each peripheral MISC FSW shall configure the electronics under its control into a safe default state, and wait for further commands.

 Context: The default state will be defined in tables loaded into SRAM during the boot process.
 Commands to enter an operational science mode may come either from the ground, or from an autonomous sequence running in the DPU.
+In normal operation, the DPU will monitor information contained in the S/C time and status message to determine the appropriate operating mode, and will command the peripheral MISCs accordingly.

 Rationale/Flowdown: This is a self-imposed safety requirement – best practices.